dshemetov/Epidemiology/Epidemiology.md

   the latent counts of infections and the reproduction number for a given population over time, and to perform model comparison using information criteria.
+- `r github("dajmcdon/rtestim")`: Uses a Poisson likelihood with trend filtering penalty to estimate the effective reproduction number (Rt) of an infectious disease outbreak.

 ### Compartmental models